 It is definitely hard to anticipate and thus prevent an injury in the Achilles tendon.
 However, any issues in the positioning and motion of the leg or weakness of the calf muscles can escalate the vulnerability to a sports injury.

-So, it’s imperative that the training program you choose does not put your body through additional exertion and minimizes any risks of a tendon injury.
-In saying that, even the fittest of athletes can suffer a major Achilles tendon injury due to various reasons.
+So, it’s imperative that the training program you choose does not put your body through additional exertion.
+It should also minimise any risks of a tendon injury.
+In saying that, even the fittest of athletes can suffer a major injury due to various reasons.

-It is important that you follow a good stretching and warm-up routine along with your training program in order to keep your calf muscles at ease.
-Regular therapeutic massages, not pushing your body over the extreme and limiting any sudden movements during your practice can prove to be good for your Achilles tendon.
+It is important that you follow a good stretching and warm-up routine along with your training program.
+This is in order to keep your calf muscles at ease.
+Regular therapeutic massages, not pushing your body over the extreme and limiting any sudden movements during your practice can prove to be good for you.